 And, because we chose contrasting fabrics for each face of the quilt, it’s of course reversible.
 You can go more subtle/neutral with the chambray pinstripe, or you can be modern and girly with the abstract floral.

 I love the way these lightweight summer quilts turned out; they are simple, fast, and fun.
-I can see this as a great way to make a quick picnic blanket, too.
+I can see this as a great way to make a quick blanket that would be perfect for a picnic, too.